How to Use Periods in Windows 11 Date Formats

 What happens when you are done?

-Once you finish these steps, your taskbar clock and system applications will update to show your new date format.
+Once these steps are complete, your taskbar clock and system applications will update to show your new date format.
 This change is global for your user profile, meaning most apps that pull system time will adopt the new style immediately.

 Method 1Using Windows Settings